-Bed shear stresses less than approximately 0.1N/m^2 are conservatively estimated as generally resulting in fine silt deposition.
-To identify areas within and adjacent to the marina that may not experience bed shear stresses large enough to resuspend fine silts, the hydrodynamic model simulation results over a month of representative summer wind and tide conditions have been processed to calculate the maximum bed shear stresses over this period.
-Figure 3-13 displays the areas in which maximum bed shear stresses are not predicted to exceed 0.1N/m^2 .
-From Figure 3-13, the following comments on the potential extent of fine silt deposition can be made:
+Bed shear stresses less than approximately $0.1N/m^2$ are conservatively estimated as generally resulting in fine silt deposition.
+To identify areas within and adjacent to the marina that may not experience bed shear stresses large enough to resuspend fine silts, the hydrodynamic model simulation results over a month of representative summer wind and tide conditions were processed to calculate the maximum bed shear stresses over this period.
+The results form this analysis suggest the tidal flows through the marina will be significant enough that maximum bed shear stresses are likely to slightly exceed $0.1N/m^2$ within the marina basin and adjacent to the western breakwater on Putney Beach.
+No significant deposition of fine silts is anticipated within the marina basin or adjacent areas due to construction of the breakwater.